-Our research focusses on the role of the microbiome and diet in inflammatory bowel disease (IBD) and other gut disorders with the overarching aim of improving patient outcomes and quality of life.
+Our research focuses on the role of the gut microbiome and diet in inflammatory bowel disease (IBD) and other gut disorders with the overarching aim of improving patient outcomes and quality of life.
 We are investigating interventional approaches to manipulate the gut microbiome for therapeutic effect, in particular using dietary therapies and faecal microbiota transplantation; alongside clinical research in the area of IBD and gastrointestinal ultrasound.

 - 16 January 2019: The Advertiser article (subscriber content only): Faecal transplants can treat bowel disease ulcerative colitis (research article in JAMA)

 - 20 May 2018: The Advertiser article (subscriber content only): Fecal transplant can stop deadly C.Diff infection – if you can stomach it

 - 21 March 2018: THRF website: Getting to the bottom of gut health